 Through the Empowering Caregivers series, caregivers will have access to area experts who will present on a variety of intensive topics from symptom management to end-of-life care.

-February 7: Meaningful Activities to Engage Your Loved One (Rachel Wiley, OT — Day by Day Home Therapy)
+Managing Behavioral Symptoms of Dementia (Rachel Wiley, OT — Day by Day Home Therapy)

-March 14: Bathing, Grooming, Dressing, and Other Activities of Daily Living (Rachel Wiley, OT — Day by Day Home Therapy)
+Meaningful Activities to Engage Your Loved One (Rachel Wiley, OT — Day by Day Home Therapy)

 When, Why, and How to Move to a Memory Care Facility (Sharon Buckmaster, PhD — Future Works Consulting, LLC)

 Elder Care Issues and the Law (Jerry Rothkoff, Esq. — Rothkoff Elder Care)